jenish-thapa/rocketium-node-server/README.md

 ## Overview

-This project demonstrates a simple Node.js server that fetches dummy JSON data from a file, processes it based on query parameters, and serves it via an API endpoint.
-It features basic filtering and sorting capabilities.
+This project demonstrates a simple Node.js server that fetches dummy JSON data, stores it, processes it based on query parameters, and serves it via an API endpoint.
+The project features basic filtering and sorting capabilities.
+Logging is implemented using Winston, providing insights into server operations, including requests to undefined endpoints.

 ## Project Setup